anabaf/revenge-of-the-moron/README.md

 ## Importance To Our Class <a name="importancetoourclass"></a>

 This game holds special significance for our class as it serves as a tribute to our collective journey.
 It represents our growth and learning throughout the course, making it an immersive and sentimental experience.
-Clueless Hero encapsulates the spirit and personality of our class, creating a unique and engaging atmosphere.
+Revenge Of The Moron encapsulates the spirit and personality of our class, creating a unique and engaging atmosphere.

 The Enemies:

-The enemies you encounter in Clueless Hero are inspired by our amazing teachers and some of their most memorable moments and sayings.
+The enemies you encounter in Revenge Of The Moron are inspired by our amazing teachers and some of their most memorable moments and sayings.
 Each enemy represents a different teacher, bringing their distinct characteristics and humor to life in the game.
 Prepare to face off against hilarious adversaries as you progress through the levels and uncover their unique abilities.

+## Sound Design <a name="sounddesign"></a>

+We would like to extend our gratitude to the talented colleagues and faculty who contributed to the sounds in Revenge Of The Moron.
+Their participation brought life and personality to the game.
+We approached them with specific requests, and they graciously provided us with recordings that perfectly complement the gameplay.
+Their dedication and creativity added another layer of immersion and enjoyment to the overall experience.

 ## Key Features <a name="keyfeatures"></a>